 The Assessment Appeals Process

-If you disagree with the assessed and/or taxable value of your property, or the classification of your property, you may file a petition with the March Board of Review.
-(Please see the Important Dates section of this announcement for the applicable filing dates).
+If you disagree with the assessed and/or taxable value of your property, or the classification of your property, you must file a petition with the March Board of Review.
+See Board of Review Meetings for specific dates and times.

 Only a property classification appeal may be further appealed by writing to the Michigan State Tax Commission, P.O.
 Box 30471, Lansing, Michigan 48909-7971.
 The final date for filing a classification appeal is June 30 of the current year.